© Crown copyright 2018

 3.2 To be a member of a club a person must be party to the contract which is the club’s constitution.
 This is clear when the club is a company - members of companies are those who have the right to vote at general meetings.
 Most members clubs in the form of companies are limited by guarantee and the terms of membership are usually clearly defined in their constitutions.
 These will usually say that each member upon joining is entitled to a single vote at general meetings.

 3.3 Companies limited by shares are different because voting rights are determined by the number of shares held.
-In the case of members clubs HMRC would expect to see an equal shareholding for each member, but this is quite difficult to achieve where members come and go.
+In the case of members clubs we would expect to see an equal shareholding for each member, but this is quite difficult to achieve where members come and go.
 It can be done by making sure that each member is allocated a single share when they join and that this is reallocated upon leaving.

 3.6 Annex 5 of this guidance provides a model memorandum and articles of association.